klequis/klequis.io/src/pages/whats-a-valid-mongodb-id/index.md

 I spent some time reading questions and discussion of valid MongoDB ObjectIDs and there is considerable confusion with the [native drivers'](https://mongodb.github.io/node-mongodb-native/) [ObjectID.isValid() function](https://mongodb.github.io/node-mongodb-native/3.2/api/ObjectID.html#.isValid)

+> The code for this post is at: [is-valid-hex-string-mongodb](https://github.com/klequis/is-valid-hex-string-mongodb)

 ## What's Valid?